xieweiAlex/English_Learning/words/2023/words-Feb.md

+New York’s stockmarkets are thrashing Hong Kong and London.
+A recent Bloomberg article pointed out that a new scourge is sweeping our nation: declining survey response rates.
+There was no one he revered more than Antoninus.
+How could he possibly live up to the task of following in his footsteps?

-Is there anything good on the telly tonight?
+Is there anything good on the **telly** tonight?
-emblem
+An **emblem** is a symbol, sign, or representation that is used to identify or represent a person, group, or idea.
 The party began to splinter.
 recumbent chair
 What a Westerner considers an honest look in the eye, the Oriental takes as a lack of respect and a personal affront.
-Iran: a theocratic Islamic republic in the Middle East in western Asia.
+Iran: a **theocratic** Islamic republic in the Middle East in western Asia.
-indigence
+indigence: It is a formal or literary term that means extreme poverty or destitution.

 **roughneck**.